KaiChen1008/NTU-Gym-Line-Bot-Integration/README.md

 > 🤖 Public Code for Non-Official NTU Gym Real-time Monitor Line Bot

-As a person who does work out quite often, I always get upset when I have to wait in line for entering NTU Gym.
-As a result, I developed a chatbot in order to check whether NTU Gym is crowded or not.
+Those who does work out quite often usually get upset when they have to wait in line for entering NTU Gym.
+As a result, we developed a chatbot in order to check whether NTU Gym is crowded or not.

 This project is developed using Django and wrapped by docker-compose.
 We also use ngrox to get an instantly https address for Line API.